 Simultaneous and consecutive interpretation and translation of German and English

-Translation of German and English
+Translation of French and German into English

 Prof. Weber has worked in all sectors of the interpreting market (international organizations, including the United Nations and the EU, foreign ministries, summits of heads of state and government, and conventions) in Europe, the USA, Asia, and Latin America.
 He is also known as chief interpreter of seven Olympic Games.